open-menu

 How did the days look for you at Europe Basketball Academy?
 Describe the regular day you were going through?
 Describe what new you learned about European basketball in Europe Basketball Academy?

 My day at the academy began at 6:30 am for breakfast.
 Immediately after breakfast workouts began starting with the practice that leads to conditioning and weight training.
 After the first set of workouts are over we head for lunch.
 After lunch, we are given an hour to rest before the start of our second practice of the day.
-After this practice, I would typically head to the jacuzzi hot tub for recovery to end my day, which I got from the allspa site online.
+After this practice, I would typically head to the jacuzzi hot tub for recovery to end my day.
 That was my full day Monday-Friday.
 One thing I did learn from the camp was to always stay in the best shape you can be in.

 Your advice to players that are considering joining Europe Basketball Academy?
 What are the values that we share?
 What kind of player should enter the academy?